 As such, freelance writing is an excellent opportunity to earn some extra cash in the comfort of your home.
 Some sites will require you to meet certain requirements while others just want to hear your everyday opinions.

-Another lesser-known way to earn money with your writing skills is by proofreading.
+Another lesser-known way to earn money with your writing and grammar skills is by proofreading.

 There is an incredibly high demand for proofreading worldwide, and the best part is that you don’t need to be in any specific location to do the job… it’s all from your computer or tablet!

 With proofreading, you take content that other people have written and proofread it with a fine-toothed comb to make it perfect.

 Get started with proofreading right here.
 If proofreading doesn’t interest you, here a quick list of 40+ platforms where you can make money writing articles.

 - General Websites That Pay you To Write